Floating-Base Deep Lagrangian Networks: Experiments

 where $\jointTauRead \in \Real^\NJoints$ are the joint torques; $\JacContact{}_i$ and $\ForceContact{}_i$ are the $i$th contact Jacobian and force.
-All evaluated robots are equipped with torque sensors.
+All evaluated robots have torque sensors.
 For contact forces, Talos uses an ankle sensor, HyQReal2 relies on a force estimator based on its dynamical model, and Spot’s forces were measured with external 6D force plates.
-For HyQReal2 and Talos, trajectories similar to Go2 in simulation were executed, producing 75k and 125k samples, respectively.
-To keep Spot on the force plates, small velocity commands were applied while trotting in place, resulting in 66k samples.
-For the arm, sine-wave trajectories with uniformly sampled parameters were tracked by a position controller, yielding 45k samples.
+Although the estimation of $\genTau$ requires kinematics information, all the methods still learn agnostically to any kinematic parameter.
+For HyQReal2 and Talos, trajectories similar to those in simulation were executed, producing 75k and 125k samples, respectively.
+To keep Spot on the force plates, small velocity commands were sent while trotting in place, resulting in 60k samples.
+For the arm, a position controller tracked sine-wave trajectories with uniformly sampled parameters, yielding 45k samples.

-Although the estimation of $\genTau$ requires information about the robot's kinematics, all the methods still learn agnostic to any kinematic parameter.

-Table~\ref{tab:real_results} reports the NMSE of the different methods across robots.
-Unlike in simulation, real robot dynamics are affected by actuator and contact dynamics, friction, noise, state estimation errors, and other unmodeled effects.
-Consequently, DNEA methods struggle to accurately estimate the inverse dynamics torques due to limited model complexity, being outperformed by the FFNN.
-In contrast, DeLaN-PP, FeLaN-BS, and FeLaN achieved the lowest $\relMetric$, highlighting the effectiveness of the proposed potential energy parametrization.
-The results hightlight the advantage of FeLaN, which achieved similar performance with a more interpretable and physical consistent model, preserving properties such as stationary mass and branch-induced sparsity.